 (International non-degree students may not attend CLU for more than two semesters and must be full-time students.)

-An application form for non-degree status is available from the Office of Undergraduate Admission.
+An inquiry form for non-degree status is available on the Office of Undergraduate Admission and Registrar website.

 Admission of High School Students